GhalibAbdullah/Opsyn-Web/README.md

 ## 🔒 Security Features

+- **Connection Visibility**: Project members with appropriate permissions can view all project connections, enabling better collaboration
 - **Automatic Data Cleanup**: When users are removed from projects, their connections and associated data are automatically removed
 - **Role-Based Access Control**: Granular permissions for different user roles
 - **Platform Isolation**: Complete data separation between platforms